yimingliu/reverse-image-search-safari/README.md

 # Reverse Image Search - a Safari App Extension

 This Safari extension allows reverse image searches (aka "search by image" or "search using an image") directly from a web page.
-When you come across an image on any website, just right-click it to open a context menu, and select "Google This Image"or "Bing This Image" to run a search for other instances of the target image, or to find similar images.
+When you come across an image on any website, just right-click it to open a context menu, and select "Search with Google", etc. to run a search for other instances of the target image, or to find similar images.

 This extension is intended to replace legacy reverse image search extensions that were disabled by Safari 12's move to the app extension model.

 ## Installation

 1. Download and run the containing app "ReverseImageSearch.app".
-On Github, download from the Releases tab of the repository if a release is available (if not available, open an issue on Github -- I probably just forgot to make a build).
+On Github, download from the [Releases tab](https://github.com/yimingliu/reverse-image-search-safari/releases) of the repository if a release is available (if not available, open an issue on Github -- I probably just forgot to make a build).

 2. Go into `Safari -> Preferences -> Extensions` and activate the Reverse Image Search extension.